coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

 ### (1) Add to config

 Under `public/config/conditions-config`, add a new key and javascript object at the bottom.
-The object should look like this:
+The object should something like below.

+Refer [here](/VCL-Web-Framework/manual/developing_new_conditions.html/supported_properties.html#identifiers) for what is supported on each identifier (experiment, graph type, trial structure, balancing).

 ```
 name_of_new_condition: {